Safe-cracking: Guessing the combination

+try-out combinations exist by manufacturer.

-Combinations are also unwittingly compromised by the owners of the safes by having the locks set to easy-to-guess combinations such as a birthdate, street address, or driver's license number.
+Other easy-to-guess combinations include a birthdate, street address, or driver's license number.

-Autodialers
+Autodialer

-A number of companies and groups have developed autodialing machines to open safes.
-Unlike fictional machines that can open any combination in a matter of seconds, such machines are usually specific to a particular type of lock and must cycle through thousands of combinations to open a device.
-An example of such a device is a project completed by two students from the Massachusetts Institute of Technology, Kyle Vogt and Grant Jordan.
-Their machine, built to open a Sargent and Greenleaf 8500 lock on a Diebold Safe, found an unknown combination in 21,000 tries.
-Lockmasters, Inc. markets one autodialing machine [QX3 Combi Autodialer (LKMCOMBI)] that works on a variety of 3 and 4 Wheel combination safe locks.
+Autodialing machines have been developed to open safes.
+Unlike fictional machines that can open any combination in a matter of seconds, such machines are usually specific to a particular type of lock and must cycle through thousands of combinations before success.
+Such a device was created by two students from the Massachusetts Institute of Technology, which took 21,000 tries to open a Sargent and Greenleaf 8500 lock on a Diebold Safe.
+Lockmasters, Inc. markets the QX3 Combi Autodialer (LKMCOMBI) that works on a variety of 3 and 4 Wheel combination safe locks.

-There also exist computer-aided manipulation tools such as Mas Hamilton's SoftDrill (no longer in production).
-These tools are similar to autodialers, except they make measurements of the internal components of the lock, and deduce the combination in a similar way to that of a human safe technician.
+Another computer-aided method uses tools similar to autodialers, which instead make measurements of the internal components of the lock then deduce the combination in a way similar to that of a human safe cracker.
+Mas Hamilton's SoftDrill was one such device, but is no longer in production.

 Weak-point drilling

-While some safes are hard to open, some are susceptible to compromise by drilling or other physical methods.
-Manufacturers publish drill-point diagrams for specific models of safes.
-These are tightly guarded by both the manufacturers and locksmithing professionals.
-Drilling is usually aimed at gaining access to the safe by observation or bypass of the locking mechanism.
-Drilling is the most common method used by locksmiths, and is commonly used in cases of burglary attempts, malfunctioning locks or damaged locks.